-A study of over 600 CRISIL-rated, mid-sized EPC companies into construction of roads, commercial and industrial buildings, irrigation, and allied activities indicates as much.
-The aggregate top-line of these players is estimated at Rs 70,000 crore for last fiscal.
+A study of over 600 CRISIL-rated, mid-sized EPC companies in the construction of roads, commercial and industrial buildings, irrigation, and allied activities indicates as much.
+The aggregate top-line of these players has been estimated at Rs 70,000 crore for the last fiscal.

-The second wave of the pandemic, slowdown in project execution, and labour migration are expected to curb the performance of these companies in the first quarter of this fiscal sequentially.
-The slowdown, however, will be less severe on-year because activities had ground to a halt amid a nation-wide lockdown in the first quarter of last fiscal, the ratings agency said.
+The second wave of the pandemic, the slowdown in project execution, and labor migration are expected to curb the performance of these companies in the first quarter of this fiscal sequentially.
+However, the rating agency said the slowdown would be less severe on year because activities had ground to a halt amid a nationwide lockdown in the first quarter of the last fiscal year.

-The good part is, the construction sector has been exempted from lockdowns so far this fiscal.
-On-site stay arrangements for labourers and pandemic-related precautions have reduced migration to 20 per cent this year so far.
+The good part is that the construction sector has been exempted from lockdowns so far this fiscal.
+On-site stay arrangements for laborers and pandemic-related precautions have reduced migration to 20 percent this year so far.
 Also, most project sites are in non-urban locations, which have been less impacted by the pandemic compared with the urban areas.

 Mobility curbs in high-infection states and vaccination for all adults could help contain the pandemic’s spread over the next 2-3 months.
 Consequently, economic activities should rebound to near-normal from the second quarter.

 Over the past few years, the EPC segment has received a big boost from the government.
 Projects awarded by the National Highways Authority of India and the Ministry of Road Transport and Highways increased to about 10,500 km last fiscal from 8,500 km in fiscal 2020.